How The Son Of A Former African School Teacher Made Over $1 Billion Dollars

 The Early Life And Education Of Patrice Motsepe

 Patrice Tlhopane Motsepe was born on the 28th of January 1962 in South Africa to Augustine Motsepe.
-His father, Augustine, was first a school teacher, before going on to start a business of his own in the form of a Spaza shop (a mini store that maybe be home-run).
+His father, Augustine, was first a school teacher, before going on to start a business of his own in the form of a Spaza shop (a mini store that can be home-run).

 From his dad’s small foray into entrepreneurship, Patrice Motsepe got his first exposure to the business world and got his first understanding of the mining business.